Mato Grosso, Brazil

 In this complicated sector, the Novo Campo project offers a compelling alternative vision that promotes sustainable cattle ranching.
 To boost the program, ICV has launched PECSA, Pecuária Sustentável da Amazônia (Amazon Sustainable Cattle Ranching), as the technical assistance, management and investment aggregation firm in charge of Novo Campo.
 Eventually, PECSA will operate more than 100,000 hectares of pastureland and 340,000 head of environmentally compliant, high-quality beef cattle.

-To accomplish its ambitious goal, PECSA allied with Althelia funds, an impact investor and financial partner of Initiative 20x20 that argues that financial performance can be aligned with environmental stewardship and social development.
-Althelia has provided PECSA with €11.5 million of financing to start operations on 20 farms, restore 10,000 hectares of pastureland, and sustainably manage 34,000 head of cattle by 2017.
+To accomplish its ambitious goal, PECSA allied with the Althelia Climate Fund of Mirova, an impact investor and financial partner of Initiative 20x20 that argues that financial performance can be aligned with environmental stewardship and social development.
+The Althelia Climate Fund has provided PECSA with €11.5 million of financing to start operations on 20 farms, restore 10,000 hectares of pastureland, and sustainably manage 34,000 head of cattle by 2017.
 The partnership has already paid off.
 After going through a rigorous certification process in 2017, PECSA was recognized as the first cattle ranching B Corp in Latin America.

 The end goal of Novo Campo is to produce fully traceable, forest-friendly beef — and significant progress has already been made.
 The results of the pilot project speak for themselves: For participating ranchers, their methane emissions are down and their stocking per hectare, productivity, meat quality, and gross profit are all up.
 It's a system that emits less and produces more, without any deforestation.